 Civil and Sustainable Urban Engineering

-Civil and Sustainable Urban Engineering (e-ISSN: 2808-9200) is an international, scientific, peer-reviewed, open-access journal on all aspects of basic and applied research involving three important divisions of Civil Engineering, Construction Management, and Urban Engineering published biannually online (December and June) by Tecno Scientifica.
+Civil and Sustainable Urban Engineering (e-ISSN: 2808-9200) is an international, scientific, peer-reviewed, open-access journal on all aspects of basic and applied research involving three important divisions of Civil Engineering, Construction Management, and Urban Engineering published biannually online (June and December) by Society of Tropical Science and Technology & Tecno Scientifica.

-- Open Access — free for readers and authors, with article processing charges (APC) sponsored by Tecno Scientifica.
+- Open Access — free for readers and authors, with no article processing charges (APC).